UBD-AIIT-Global-Project/documents/other/development_environment/setup4web.md

 1. Install [Chocolatey](https://chocolatey.org/)
 2. Prepare to make a Virtual environment
 3. Make a shortcut of Git-Bash on desktop
-4. Make a Virtual environment
+4. Make a virtual environment
 5. Connect your git on Virtual environment to github

 ## 1. Install [Chocolatey](https://chocolatey.org/)